sciZer0/newdiscoveries/c/README.md

 But simultaneously,

-<b>Force is a push striving, during every moment, to be increasing Velocity of the pushed object.</b>
+Force is the process when a System is pushing an object, striving (during every moment) to be increasing Velocity of the pushed object.</b>

+In other words,

+Each Force is striving (by the pushing) to be (during every moment) increasing Velocity of the pushed object</b>

 Let’s take, for example, Gravitational Force.